Teach your child to cycle safely

 Make sure the bike is the right size for your child.
 Can they touch the floor with their feet while sitting on the saddle?
 Are the pedals an easy reach when riding?
 Have new bikes assembled at the bike shop and regularly check them to ensure the brakes, tyre, frame and lights are safe and fit for use.

-Don’t plan marathon-style bike riding sessions, instead take your child out for a ride around the block after school or on weekends to practice little and often.
+Don’t plan marathon-style bike riding sessions, instead take your child out for a ride around the block to practise little and often.
 Short bursts will keep your child enthusiastic rather than bored and tired.

 Practise road safety rules such as signalling, turns and single file riding, so your child knows how to be a responsible road user.
 If you are unfamiliar with the rules, try signing your child up for a class.
 Schools and local councils often run bike riding classes during holidays that will cover practical and theory lessons.
 The Highway Code will give you and your child all you need to know about road rules in the UK.